zinzloun/InfoSec_chronicles/README.md

 # InfoSec Chronicles from Noobland
+<i>PLease note that the linked files are in Cherry Tree format: https://www.giuspen.com/cherrytree</i>

 ## Chapter 0: Abuse Excel VBA macro, a simple approach
 ###### 21/07/20 ver 1.2
 In this article I will illustrate how to execute a payload loaded from a VBA macro script embedded in an Excel xlsm file.<br>